-Company provides a broad range of clinical services to individuals, couples, families, ministries, churches and the community at large within a safe, caring and compassionate atmosphere.
+Company provides a broad range of counseling services to individuals, couples, families, ministries, churches and the community at large within a safe, caring and compassionate atmosphere.
 We are called and committed to the application of sound Biblical principles to the challenges and problems of living.
 We strive to model and communicate the life-changing love, truth and grace of God's healing Word to hurting persons.
-Our work is Biblically Christian and clinically proven.
+We practice faith-based mental health.